-\myparagraph{Bimanual Robot Manipulation.} Classical bimanual approaches rely on hand-crafted coordination, such as master-slave control or relative motion primitives~\cite{smith2012dual,koga1994multi}.
-Learning-based methods train neural policies from demonstrations via imitation learning~\cite{xie2020deep,chitnis2020efficient,grannen2023stabilize,lee2024bimact} or reinforcement learning~\cite{chen2022towards}.
-ACT~\cite{zhao2023act} trains a transformer-based action-chunking policy from teleoperated demonstrations for bimanual tasks.
-More recently, $\pi_0$~\cite{black2024pi0} demonstrates bimanual dexterous manipulation by fine-tuning a VLM with flow matching on a large cross-embodiment dataset.
-Concurrently, RoboVLMs~\cite{li2024robovlms} provide a unified framework for fine-tuning VLMs as robot policies, and TwinVLA~\cite{im2026twinvla} proposes data-efficient bimanual control by composing twin single-arm VLA models.
-All of these methods require extensive training on large robotic datasets.
-In contrast, our approach does not need task-specific training or gradient updates; it operates purely through in-context learning using only a few demonstrations.
+\myparagraph{Bimanual Robot Manipulation.} Classical approaches rely on hand-crafted coordination such as master-slave control or relative motion primitives~\cite{smith2012dual,koga1994multi}.
+Learning-based methods train policies from demonstrations via imitation learning~\cite{xie2020deep,chitnis2020efficient,grannen2023stabilize,lee2024bimact} or reinforcement learning~\cite{chen2022towards}; ACT~\cite{zhao2023act} trains a transformer action-chunking policy from teleoperated demonstrations.
+More recently, $\pi_0$~\cite{BlackK-RSS-25} achieves bimanual dexterous manipulation by fine-tuning a VLM with flow matching on cross-embodiment data, RoboVLMs~\cite{li2024robovlms} unifies VLM-to-policy fine-tuning, and TwinVLA~\cite{im2026twinvla} composes twin single-arm VLAs for data-efficient bimanual control.
+All require extensive training on large datasets; in contrast, our approach needs no task-specific training or gradient updates, operating purely through ICL from a few demonstrations.

-\myparagraph{In-Context Learning.} ICL~\cite{brown2020language} enables LLMs to learn tasks from prompt examples without parameter updates.
-Chain-of-thought~\cite{wei2022chain} and self-consistency~\cite{wang2023selfconsistency} improve ICL through structured reasoning.
-In robotics, ICL has been useful for planning with LLMs~\cite{huang2022language,liang2023code}; While some recent approaches have shown the applicability of ICL for continuous control~\cite{sridhar2025ricl,shah2025mimicdroid}, visual ICL for robotics remains challenging, potentially due to the vision backbone that bottelnecks VLA-styled approaches~\cite{zhang2026vlm4vla}.
-In contrast, the use of ICL for predicting intermediate key poses from textual encoding of observations has proven to be effective in single arm manipulation scenarios~\cite{roboprompt,kat}.
-Building on this, we extend ICL to bimanual manipulation by utilizing the leader-follower decomposition as a structured prompting strategy.
+\myparagraph{In-Context Learning.} ICL~\cite{brown2020language} lets LLMs learn from prompt examples without parameter updates, with chain-of-thought~\cite{wei2022chain} and self-consistency~\cite{wang2023selfconsistency} adding structured reasoning.
+In robotics, ICL has aided LLM planning~\cite{huang2022language,liang2023code}, and recent work applies it to continuous control~\cite{sridhar2025ricl,shah2025mimicdroid}; visual ICL, however, remains challenging, as the vision backbone bottlenecks VLA-style approaches~\cite{zhang2026vlm4vla}.
+Predicting intermediate keyposes from textual observations has instead proven effective for single-arm manipulation~\cite{roboprompt,kat}.
+We build on this, extending ICL to bimanual manipulation through a leader-follower decomposition as a structured prompting strategy.

-\myparagraph{Multi-Agent Coordination with LLMs.} Debate-style frameworks~\cite{du2023debate,liang2023encouraging} demonstrate that multiple LLMs can improve output quality through iterative discussion.
-Furthermore, multi-agent LLM coordination has been applied to multi-robot planning~\cite{zhang2023building,mandi2024roco}.
-Our multi-turn \textit{Arms' Debate} architecture adapts this concept of iterative refinement to the domain of coordinated, low-level bimanual action generation.